Collaboration Statistics [2026]: 55+ Teamwork Stats, Trends & Insights

 AI Adoption Statistics in the Workplace

-- AI adoption continues to accelerate as employees increasingly use AI for communication, content creation, knowledge management, and collaboration.
+• AI Usage: Employees increasingly use AI for communication, content creation, collaboration, and knowledge management.
 (Microsoft Work Trend Index 2026)

-- Organizations that combine workforce readiness with AI adoption are nearly four times more likely to achieve meaningful business outcomes.
+• AI Readiness: Organizations combining workforce readiness with AI adoption are nearly four times more likely to achieve meaningful business outcomes.
 (KPMG Global AI Pulse 2026)

-- More than 80% of business leaders believe AI will fundamentally reshape how teams collaborate and work together in the future.
+• Leadership Outlook: More than 80% of business leaders believe AI will fundamentally reshape workplace collaboration.
 (KPMG Global AI Pulse 2026)

-- Nearly 30% of employees now qualify as AI power users, relying extensively on AI tools throughout their workday.
+• AI Power Users: Nearly 30% of employees qualify as AI power users.
 (Microsoft Work Trend Index 2026)

-- Nearly two-thirds of organizations report achieving measurable business value from their AI investments.
+• Business Value: Nearly two-thirds of organizations report measurable value from AI investments.
 (KPMG Global AI Pulse 2026)

-- 74% of business leaders plan to continue prioritizing AI investments despite economic uncertainty.
+• Future Investment: 74% of business leaders plan to continue prioritizing AI investments.
 (KPMG Global AI Pulse 2026)

 Did You Know?